 UHV was founded in 1973 as an upper-level, off-campus center to provide upper-level and graduate programs for students within the Coastal Bend region.
 In 1978, the university was accredited by the Southern Association of Colleges and Schools.
 In 1983, Senate Bill 235 was passed by the Texas Legislature establishing the University of Houston-Victoria with permanent status as a degree-granting university.
 The university was initially organized into three academic schools: School of Arts & Sciences, School of Business Administration, and School of Education.
 In 2004, the School of Education was renamed the School of Education & Human Development, and in 2016 it was changed again to the School of Education, Health Professions & Human Development.
-The School of Nursing was approved in December 2007 and transitioned to the University of Houston in fall 2015.
-UHV will offer the BSN program under the School of Education, Health Professions & Human Development effective fall 2016.
+A fourth school, School of Nursing, was approved in December 2007 and operated under UHV until fall 2015 when it transitioned to the University of Houston.
+In fall 2016, UHV was approved to begin offering the BSN program under the School of Education, Health Professions & Human Development.

 The Victoria campus includes the University West building, which was built in 1992 and purchased from Victoria College five years later.
 The University Center was completed in March 2000.
 A 13,000-square-foot addition to University West was completed in February 2004.
 University North building was completed in 2015.
 The Texas State Legislature has approved Capital Construction Bonds and the preliminary planning has begun on a STEM building, with a projected completion date of 2018.
 UHV shares a library with Victoria College.
+The university also purchased Town Plaza Mall in July 2017, which will be renovated to house various offices, archives, storage space and spare class space.